tebeso/local-packagist/README.md

 ## Features

 - Automatic detection of Composer packages (Git repositories only)
-- Local Composer repository served at `http://localhost:9000`
+- Local Composer repository served at `http://localhost:9000` (port configurable via .env file)
 - No need to manually list packages
 - Clean and production-ready Docker setup
 - Automatic handling of Git ownership issues in Docker